 Treatment tends to be most effective when DLBCL is diagnosed at stage 1 or 2, but later stages can also be treated.
 Most people receive a diagnosis after the cancer has already spread.

 A doctor will diagnose DLBCL by performing a biopsy of the lump, swollen lymph node, or area with abnormalities.
-They will conduct the biopsy by removing a piece of the affected tissue and sending it to a laboratory, where an expert will examine it under a microscope to learn whether cancerous cells are present.
+They’ll conduct the biopsy by removing a piece of the affected tissue and sending it to a laboratory, where an expert will examine it under a microscope to learn whether cancerous cells are present.

 Staging tests may include: